gradle/gradle/design-docs/component-metadata.md

 ### User visible changes

-Users will be able to set the 'branch' attribute when publishing with `IvyPublication`
+Users will be able to set the `branch` attribute when publishing with `IvyPublication`

     publishing {
         publications {